Intrusive Thoughts - Where do they Come From

 See the gap?
 That gap is freedom.

-Intrusive thoughts lose power the moment we stop identifying with them.
+Intrusive thoughts lose their power the moment we stop identifying with them.
 They come from a busy, protective mind trying to predict or prevent danger - but they’re just noise.
 Not truth.
 Not prophecy.
 Not identity.

 So when a thought hits hard, take a breath.
 Ground into your body.
 Remember: thoughts arise and pass.
 You remain.